griffithlab/rnabio.org/_posts/0005-02-01-Reference_Guided_Transcript_Assembly.md

 Refer to the Stringtie manual for a more detailed explanation: [https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual](https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual)

 #### Running Stringtie in Reference Guided Mode
-Using the alignments we generated in the previous modules we will now run Stringtie in reference guided mode using the '-G' option **ONLY**.
+Using the alignments we generated in the previous modules we will now run Stringtie in reference guided mode using the `-G` option **ONLY**.

 Extra options specified below: